 Which secured credit cards have no annual fees?

-The Capital One Secured MasterCard comes with a $0 annual fee.
-It’s the only high quality secured we know of right now that has no annual fee.
+Capital One Secured MasterCard comes with a $0 annual fee.
+It’s the only high-quality secured we know of right now that has no annual fee.
 However, you can still find some that offer $0 for the intro year.
 You will find many that have annual fees between $25 and $35.
-There are also some that have fees in the $50 or higher range, which for most people will be too high to bother.
+Some have fees in the $50 or higher range, which will be too high for most people to bother.

 If a secured credit card won’t convert to an unsecured one, why bother with it?
 The reason is simple … an unsecured card creates an additional amount of required trust.
-If you’re not confident you can keep your debts paid, having a collateral on the card will prevent you from messing things up.
-This will save you from destroying your credit score; at the same time you can build up your FICO score with your secured card.
+If you’re not confident, you can leave your debts paid.
+Having collateral on the card will prevent you from messing things up.
+This will save you from destroying your credit score.